RobG66/Gamelist-Manager/README.md

 ---

+ February 8th, 2026

+ Version 8.8 was posted a few days ago.
+It has a few new features (requested) and a few minor fixes.
+I switched to using JetBrains Rider instead of Visual Studio.
+So far I like it a lot!
+Thankfully the license is free for non commercial use.

+---

  I have updated the funding link on my github to switch from buymeacoffee to ko-fi.
 Any contributions made through buymeacoffee have been refunded and I will be closing that soon.

  Thank you.